 Nostro et al (2015) Efficient generation of NKX6-1+ pancreatic progenitors from multiple human pluripotent stem cell lines.
 Neuropsychopharmacology 4 591 PMID: 25843049

 Do you know of a great paper that uses SANT-1 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area